 The retail industry is highly competitive and encounters

 significant challenges.
-With a slow recovery in the U.S. economy,
+With a slow economic recovery in the U.S.,

-interest rate hikes, increase in fuel and energy costs, credit
+rate hikes, increase in fuel and energy costs, credit availability,

-availability, unemployment levels, and high household debt levels,
+unemployment levels and high household debt levels, which may

-eventually adversely affect the growth and profitability of retail
+adversely affect growth and profitability of retail companies.

-Retail is no different from other U.S. industries, which is highly
+Retail is no different from other U.S. industries, and is highly

 dependent on the economy to prosper.
 Such heightened dependence on